RashadBrowne/NBA-Info/README.md

 - Ram usages went up to 120mb max and cpu dropped to 15% avg.
 It just scrolls smoother barely noticeable but very satisfying.
 "Energy" usage went down from high-medium to straight up low.

 - Added the lazy nightmode, weird graphical glitches around the cardview in the nightmode.
 "app:cardBackgroundColor="@android:color/transparent"" solved this.

-- Fully switched to both activties being fragments. ~~The youtube api is still a bitch~~, it now crashes when nightmode activates or when it rotates in the detail activty.
+- Fully switched to both activties being fragments. ~~The youtube api is still a bitch so I temporarily removed it~~, it now crashes when nightmode activates or when it rotates in the detail activty.
 - But at least we have transitions between the fragments.
 Yeah they don't come with em naturally. #UseYaOwn!
 And yes you need four animations for it to work.

 - Without the default constructor for a fragment or it will crash on config change.
 The detail activity used to crash as it couldn't find information it was calling on which was solved using "onsavedinstance()" and onrestoreinstance()

+## ChangeLog Summary:
+* Resigned the app: Put both fragments in scrollviews and then set the main activity in a linear layout and changed the size of some things on the splashscreen.
+* Sped up the recycler view.
+* Added hardware acceleration to the main activity.
+* Put the ui into fragments.
+* Added Nightmode.
+* Tidyed up the code a little bit.
+* Temporarily removed the youtube player soon to be replaced with the fragment version.

 ## Tips:
 - Keep the view-group that onbindviewholder() would be calling to simplified state as complex layouts slow down this function.